kammt/MemeAssembly/commands/jump-markers.md

 ### Description
 Compares the two given parameters and jumps to `they're the same picture` if they are equal

-!> This comparison can only be used once in a MemeASM file!
+!> `they're the same picture` can only be defined once in a MemeASM file!